aliesmaeilbeigi/AzadFiller/README.md

 – Improved automatic response submission (if users need to review and edit some of their answers)

-– Added a pre-entry page to the plugin (if the user is not on the valid instructor evaluation pages)
+– Added a pre-entry page to the extension (if the user is not on the valid instructor evaluation pages)